thevixer/ESP32-Promiscuous-osc/README.md

 # Personal Technology Sniffer

 This project is made for my Bachelor's finalwork.
-It enables you to monitor your own "Safety levels" by scanning your environment for dangerous "Technological activities".
-(It's a WiFi sniffer, with some personal sensors).
+It enables you to monitor your own "Safety levels" by scanning your environment for dangerous "Technological activities" (It's a WiFi sniffer, with some personal sensors).

 ## Getting Started